Cosmian/mse-home-cli/documentation/docs/getting_started.md

 The trustworthiness is established based on multiple information:
 - the full code package (tarball)
-- the arguments used to spawn the microservice
 - evidences captured from the running microservice

 Verification of the enclave information:

     ```console
     $ msehome verify --package workspace/code_provider/package_mse_src_1683276327723953661.tar \
-                     --args workspace/sgx_operator/args.toml \
                      --evidence output/evidence.json \
                      --output /tmp
     ```